xinlet/xinlet.github.io/_pages/about.md

 I am open to a wide range of academic collaborations and would be glad to explore potential opportunities.

-Please note that this is my personal page.
-All content here is my responsibility and is not affiliated with or endorsed by my employer.

 Research Interest
 ====
 * Applied statistics